mnelson4/printmyblog/readme.txt

 8. Pro Print digital PDF using Buurma Whitepaper design.
 The design adds a background color with a gradient, and a custom logo behind the page number.
 Designers can use the full power of HTML and CSS in their PDF designs!

 == Changelog ==

+= 3.21.0 xxx =
+* Compatibility: in Pro Print, do most print-page processing when a button is pressed (which gives other plugins a chance to do all their processing on pageload)

 = 3.20.6 January 17, 2023 =
 * Bugfix: in Pro Print ePubs, tidy up galleries